 Section 6.7 of the CA/Browser Forum's ("Forum") Baseline Requirements for the Issuance and Management of S/MIME Certificates incorporate the CA/Browser Forum's Network and Certificate System Security Requirements by reference as if fully set forth in the document.
-This forms Principle 4 of these WebTrust Principles and Criteria for Certification Authorities - Baseline Requirements for the Issuance and Management of S/MIME Certificates.
-Please note that Principle 4 references to the WebTrust Principles and Criteria for Certification Authorities - Network Security.
+Effective for engagement periods commencing on or after April 1, 2024, this requirement is met by reporting separately on WebTrust Principles and Criteria for Certification Authorities - Network Security.